 People are not concerned with true peace, because they don’t truly know what it is.

-And even if a lot of humans have got small glimpses of peace, they were so seemingly small and minute glimpses that peace barely seemed to be there.
+And even if a lot of humans have gotten small glimpses of peace, they are so seemingly small and minute glimpses that peace barely seems to be there.

 And yet as Eckhart Tolle said.

 “You have a treasure within that not only includes all those things but is INFINITELY GREATER than anything the world can offer.”

 What this means is that….

 When you realize more than just a glimpse of that timeless nature in you, then you will not only recognize peace but the peace will become so infinitely intense within that it turns to Nirvana.

 When this happens everything that seemed sexy or entertaining prior will practically hold almost no weight in terms of what you really want.